HansMbua/FlutterTest/README.md

 3. ## the profile data should be populated from this api:

-``
 {
-name: "John Doe",
+  "name": "John Doe",
-profession: "PROFESSIONAL PLUMBER",
+  "profession": "PROFESSIONAL PLUMBER",
-status: "verified",
+  "status": "verified",
-image: "imageUrl"
+  "image": "imageUrl"
 }
-``